 Lines of research

-The field of Translational Genomics aims to enhance human health by leveraging the significant advancements made in genomic research and applying them to clinical practice.
+The field of Genomics aims to enhance human health by leveraging the significant advancements made in genomic research and applying them to clinical practice.
 This endeavor involves developing prevention strategies; more effective therapeutic approaches; refining risk assessment through molecular characterization of diseases; and providing better decision-making tools for healthcare providers and patients.
 In the realm of musculoskeletal health, which serves as a model for other complex genetic diseases, our group envisions examining risk factors (biomarkers) across the lifespan.
 We aim to identify interventions that can prevent or delay the onset of conditions such as osteoporosis, sarcopenia, and frailty, with a focus on promoting healthy beginnings and sustainable paths to aging well.

 Deep (musculo) skeletal phenotyping